 Fourth Stimulus Checks Now On the Table – Here’s How You’d Get the Money

-Talk of a fourth stimulus check continued to make the rounds this week as U.S. lawmakers grapple with how best to help Americans who are still struggling under the weight of the COVID-19 pandemic.
+Talk of a fourth stimulus check continued to make the rounds as U.S. lawmakers grapple with how best to help Americans who are still struggling under the weight of the COVID-19 pandemic.
 Speculation centers on how another spending package, currently being put together by the Biden administration, will deal with financial relief.

 While there will almost certainly be some kind of relief included, less certain is what form it might take.
 As CBS News reported over the weekend, the federal government has already delivered up to $3,200 in direct payments to each eligible American adult: $1,200 as part of the Coronavirus Aid Relief and Economic Security (CARES) Act in March 2020; $600 in a December stimulus package; and $1,400 under the American Rescue Plan signed in March by President Joe Biden.